thirdcoffee/predicting-world-happiness/README.md

 The dataset used in this project is the World Happiness Report, which contains happiness scores and various indicators for 156 countries.
 The data is collected annually and provides a comprehensive view of the factors that contribute to happiness.
 The report can be found [here](https://worldhappiness.report).
 We used this [dataset from kaggle](https://www.kaggle.com/datasets/mathurinache/world-happiness-report).

+Additional data similiar to the original factors in the WHI:
+- GDP per capita (current US$) from https://data.worldbank.org/indicator/NY.GDP.PCAP.CD
+- Life expectancy at birth from https://www.who.int/data/gho/data/indicators/indicator-details/GHO/life-expectancy-at-birth-(years)
+- World giving index (% of people donating to charity) from https://www.cafonline.org/about-us/publications/2022-publications/caf-world-giving-index-2022
+- Human rights data from https://ourworldindata.org/grapher/distribution-human-rights-vdem
+- Corruption perception index from https://www.transparency.org/en/cpi/

-Additional data we used:
+Additional data not included in the WHI:
 - Rural population % of total population from https://data.worldbank.org/indicator/SP.RUR.TOTL.ZS
 - Power consumption per capita from https://ourworldindata.org/grapher/per-capita-energy-use
 - Inflation of consumer prices from https://data.worldbank.org/indicator/FP.CPI.TOTL.ZG
 - Military expenditure % of GDP from https://data.worldbank.org/indicator/MS.MIL.XPND.GD.ZS
 - Population growth % from https://data.worldbank.org/indicator/SP.POP.GROW
-- Human rights data from https://ourworldindata.org/grapher/distribution-human-rights-vdem
 - CO2 emissions per capita from https://edgar.jrc.ec.europa.eu/report_2022

 ## License